Is “creating space” something you need? If so, how and how much?

 As with anything, you may need to experience overdoing it to know how much is just right.
 There is a chance that if there are no interfering tensions, you don’t need to “make” anything at all, or you have already “made it”.

-The pre-20th century texts don’t mention “space”.
-Therefore, please don’t call it a “Bel Canto” thing.
+The Bel Canto texts don’t mention “space”.
+Therefore, we should probably not call it a “Bel Canto” thing.
 It seems to be a relatively modern way to “sound more classical”.